plone/training/docs/mastering-plone/registry.md

 By combining the registry, a control panel and vocabularies you can allow rooms to be editable options.

-To be able to to so you first need to get to know the registry.
+To be able to do so you first need to get to know the registry.

 ## The Registry